Veemonheim/Wholist-Field-Notes/README.md

 A fork of Wholist that focuses on *session-based* nearby-player logging, optional marking, and copy-to-clipboard exports for **manual** reporting / note-taking workflows.

-> **Status:** Work in progress.
+> **Status:** Work in progress, out of date.
+Not intended for stalking - Instead used to mass-report bots with similar names.
 This repository began as a fork of Wholist and is being reshaped into “Field Notes” (session cache + marking + export templates + auto-prune).
 Features mentioned below should be treated as WIP.

 ---